 5. Who are my role models?

-If they are more closely aligned with Rosa Parks and Mother Teresa than with Warren Buffet and Lloyd Blankfein, then you may need to examine your priorities, Cohen said.
+If they are more closely aligned with Rosa Parks and Mother Teresa than with Warren Buffet and Lloyd Blankfein, then you may need to reexamine your priorities, Cohen said.

 6. Am I OK with being fired?

-While competition for winning investment banking jobs is tough, thriving in an IB career is too.
+While competition for winning investment banking jobs is tough, thriving in an IB career without any bumps in the road is rare.

-“Reviews in investment banks can be brutal, with reviewers being encouraged to detail unfavorable aspects of a reviewee’s performance, 360 reviews and rankings being doled out on a very large number of categories,” said Raiffa.
+“Reviews in investment banks can be brutal, with reviewers being encouraged to detail unfavorable aspects of a reviewee’s performance, 360-degree reviews and rankings being doled out on a very large number of categories,” says Raiffa.
 “In a down market, bankers may be laid off not for any specific performance issues or mistakes, but because they are in the bottom quartile amongst very talented and high-achieving peers.

 7. How committed to investment banking am I really?